Is cold water therapy good for you?

 What is cold water therapy?

 Ice swimming is a more extreme type of cold water swimming.
 This is swimming in water that’s no more than 5°C. It’s become popular in recent years as part of the Wim Hof method.
 This combines cold therapy, breathing techniques and mind exercises.
-It aims to get your body and mind into the best possible condition.
+It aims to increase both mental and physical resilience.

 Cold water therapy has been reported to benefit the body in many ways, including: